-3.02 Use of estimates
+3.04 Use of estimates

-The preparation of financial statements in conformity of Ind AS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, the disclosures of contingent assets and contingent liabilities at the date of financial statements, income and expenses during the period.
-Actual results may differ from these estimates.
-Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the period in which the estimates are revised and in future periods which are affected.
+The preparation of the financial statements in conformity with Ind AS requires the Management to make estimates, judgments and assumptions.
+These estimates, judgments and assumptions affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the period.
+Actual results could differ from those estimates.